Yunus0or1/Guidelines-How_TO/Keras and TensorFlow installation.md

  - You might need other cudNN downloads to copy-paste dll files.
    > You may find several missing dll.
 Look at the missing dll versioning.
 Example: cudart64_101.dll is from cuda 10.1.
 So download that Cuda and install it.
 Copy Paste the file to the latest Cuda.
 For example copy dll files from v10.1 to v11 in **C:\Program Files\NVIDIA GPU Computing Toolkit**

->You may find several missing dll.
-Just find them on internet or go to C:\Program Files\NVIDIA GPU Computing Toolkit.
-Find the similar dll and rename it.

 **This is the chart to make accurate versioning between tensorflow GPU, cuda and cudNN**

 >[StackOverFlow](https://stackoverflow.com/questions/50622525/which-tensorflow-and-cuda-version-combinations-are-compatible) |